DataDog/documentation/content/en/real_user_monitoring/funnel_analysis/_index.md

 {{< img src="real_user_monitoring/funnel_analysis/funnel-analysis-building-a-funnel-1.mp4" alt="Filtering network map with search" video=true >}}

-### Suggested next steps
+### Suggested next steps panel

-When you have a starting point in mind, but aren't sure what your users did next, suggested next steps helps remove the guesswork.
-After inputting steps, the suggested next steps panel shows you the top five most common views that users typically have next, as well as the top five most common actions that users typically take next.
+When you have a starting point in mind, but aren't sure what your users did next, use the suggested next steps panel to help remove the guesswork.
+After inputting steps, the suggested next steps panel automatically loads the top five most common **views** and **actions** that users typically see and take next.
 This allows you to build funnels quicker knowing the paths your users are taking in sequence.

 {{< img src="real_user_monitoring/funnel_analysis/funnel-analysis-suggested-next-steps.jpg" alt="Build a funnel" style="width:90%;" >}}